 11.7 How secure is your information with third-party service providers and other entities in our group?

-All our third-party service providers and other entities in the group are required to take appropriate security measures to protect your personal information.
+All our third-party service providers are required to take appropriate security measures to protect your personal information.
 Where third parties process your personal information on our behalf as “data processors” they must do so only on our instructions and where they have agreed to treat the information confidentially and to keep it secure.